-Both are amazing page builders with a user base of hundreds and thousands of websites, but they differ a lot in terms of their offerings.
+Both are amazing WordPress visual editors with a user base of hundreds and thousands of websites, but they differ a lot in terms of their offerings.

 And it ultimately depends on what you are looking to build with these page builders.